wechat-miniprogram/float-pigment/README.md

 float-pigment-layout requires an external node tree implementation.

-Usually the node tree should be implemented in high-level code or some other dedicated modules, but that is not always this case.
+Usually the node tree should be implemented in high-level code or some other dedicated modules.

-If you do not implement a node tree yourself, or the tree implementation is not in rust, this crate can help.
+However, if the main implementation is in C++, this crate can help you builds a tree in rust.

 ## LICENSE